fedang/fedang.net/content/posts/gentoo-kernel-upgrade.md

 ## Installation

-First of all, mount the boot partition, if it is not already mounted.
+Firstly, mount the boot partition if it is not already mounted.

 ```sh {class="cmd-root"}
 mount /boot